 - College of Arts, Social Sciences, and Humanities

-Katie Riesenberg has been at the University of West Florida in some capacity since 2005.
-She graduated with a BA in history and completed the University Honors program in 2009, then received her MA in history in 2011.
-As a graduate student, Katie received the Department of History Outstanding Graduate Student of the Year Award as well as the Carolyn A. Knefely Award for Excellence in Writing.
-She also participated in the first ever College of Arts and Sciences Teaching Academy during which she served as a graduate teaching assistant, completed a communication-training course focused on best practices for teaching at the university level, and taught two semesters of Western Perspectives I.
+As student, scholar and professional, Katie Riesenberg has been at the University of West Florida since 2005.
+In 2009, she completed UWF’s Kugelman Honors Program and graduated with a Bachelor of Arts in history.
+Riesenberg continued her education at UWF and received a Master of Arts in history in 2011.
+As a graduate student, Katie participated in UWF’s first College of Arts and Sciences Teaching Academy.
+As a participant, she served as a graduate teaching assistant, completed a communication-training course focused on best practices for teaching at the university level, and taught two semesters of Western Perspectives I.

-As assistant dean, one of Katie’s primary responsibilities is to serve as the college’s advising director making her responsible for the oversight, supervision, evaluation, and assessment of the academic advisors in CASSH.
-Other specific duties include: supervision of curriculum improvements; collaborating with University College and the First Year Advising Center; and active service on committees promoting the college’s mission.
+As assistant dean, one of Riesenberg’s primary roles is to serve as director of advising, which includes the oversight, supervision, evaluation, and assessment of the academic advisors in CASSH.
+As assistant dean, Riesenberg also directs the Bachelor of General Studies program; supervises curriculum improvements; collaborates with the Division of Enrollment and Student Affairs as well as the First Year Advising Center; and actively serves on committees promoting the college’s mission.